nhamil/python-tilewe/README.md

 * No piece may be directly adjacent to another piece of the same color
 * Every piece must be placed diagonally from another piece of the same color

-The player with the most tiles of their color at the end of the game wins.
+The player(s) with the most tiles of their color placed on the board at the end of the game win.
+The end of the game is when no players are able to make another move.

 ## Terminology